ACCOMMODATION AND TRAINING PACKAGES

 THE ACCOMMODATION PACKAGES

-Naturally the self-catered package is cheaper, but of course that means you won’t be looked after by our amazing team at the chalet – or enjoy relaxing in the sauna or the pool after a tough day on the mountain.
+Naturally the training-only and self-catered packages are cheaper, but of course that means you won’t be looked after by our amazing team at the chalet.

-However, some people find that the flexibility of going self-catered can be better for them, especially if you already have plans to stay with friends in resort or if you have dietary requirements that mean it’s easier for you to cater for yourself.
+However, some people find that the flexibility of going self-catered can be better for them – so training-only is perfect.
+Especially if you already have plans to stay with friends in resort, or if you have dietary requirements that mean it’s easier for you to cater for yourself.

 But whichever option you decide on, we will make sure you have a course that you will remember for the rest of your life.